ytmous/ytmous/README.md

 ### Free and Open source
 ytmous is licensed under BSD 3 Clause and it's code is free.
 You can also host your own ytmous server. <b>It's easy!</b>

+### Customizeable
+ytmous server owner could customize the frontend to what they would like.
+See [Customizing Frontend](#customizingfrontend)

 **DISCLAIMER:** ytmous could fetch, stream or download videos from YouTube, even copyrighted ones.
 Please respect all copyright laws.

 ## Screenshots